force-h2020/force-docs/docs/source/workflow_manager.rst

 Views
 -----

-The WM has two "views":
+The Workflow Manager has two "views":

 ``Setup Workflow``
     For constructing the workflow, selecting parameters and KPIs and selecting